 Just be weary of Little India on the weekends where rumbustious crowds can throng the streets.

 Kampong Glam is an exotic district rich in Muslim history and culture a short walk away from Bugis Street Market.
 The quaint little shops juxtaposed against the grandiose Masjid Sultan (Sultan Mosque) in the background sets the scene for that perfect postcard shot.

-Pick up pashminas and other fabrics or chill out smoking shishas along Arab Street which has become the in thing to do these days.
-The nearby Haji lane is a charming street of artfully peeled paint boutiques that oozes cool factor.
-Tenanted by local designers, it is a dream come true for fashionistas.
+Pick up pashminas and other fabrics or check out the nearby Haji lane - a charming street of artfully peeled paint boutiques.
+Tenanted by local designers, this street it is a dream come true for fashionistas.

 Singapore has taken great care to preserve its culture in world-class depositories.
 For those keen to experience this away from the blistering heat head down to the Asian Civilization Museum, Singapore Art Museum or Singapore National Museum.
 If you only have time for one museum, make it the Asian Civilization Museum which showcases the diverse range of cultures that make up Singapore.